 Bedos wants to integrate his workforce further by embracing an inner source mentality, which applies the open source approach to internal operations.
 He is also working to add more diverse skills to his team is by bringing more women into the company.

-"There's lots of evidence that teams are more balanced and more diverse in nature perform much better," he says.
+"There's lots of evidence that teams that are more balanced and more diverse in nature perform much better," he says.
 "They bring better innovation to the customers out there.
 When you think about the fact that something like 90% of travel decisions are influenced or made by women, we need to bring more women to our teams to understand that and to design products that women will love and that will be useful for them.

 To add this perspective, Hotels.com is working with schools in the UK and abroad to raise awareness of science and technology careers among girls, using apprenticeship schemes to develop talent from other sectors, and attending conferences such as Women of Silicon Roundabout to find new recruits.